MonaSolutions/MonaServer/doc/scalability.rst

 Load balancing and rendezvous service
 ******************************************

 In a load-balancing solution, usually we opt for hardware solution with a DNS which returns an address ip rotated on a list of addresses.
-You can realize it in a software way using the *onHandshake* event (see `Server Application, API <./api.html>`_ page for complete details on this event):
+You can realize it in a software way using the :ref:`ref-onHandshake` event:

 .. code-block:: lua